Volume bounds for hyperbolic rod complements in the 3-torus

 To obtain a hyperbolic standard parent manifold, we cut along any such essential plane annuli in $M$.
-An example of a hyperbolic standard parent manifold is shown in \cref{Fig:Parent_p7q7}.
+Observe this merges two parallel rods into a single rod.

+An example of a standard parent manifold with essential annuli and two core rods is shown in \cref{Fig:Standard}.
+Note that \cref{Fig:Parent_p7q7} below shows a hyperbolic standard parent manifold.
+For that example, black and pale green rods are both core rods, and the outermost red rods correspond to the top and bottom filling rods of the sandwiches.

 \begin{lemma} Consider a standard parent manifold $M$ with exactly one $(0,0,1)$-rod and $m\geq 2$ additional rods, which alternate between $(1,0,0)$-rods and $(0,1,0)$-rods.
 Then $M$ is hyperbolic and can be decomposed into $m$ regular ideal octahedra.
 Thus, its volume is $\vol(M) = m \, \voct$, where $\voct \approx 3.66386$ is the volume of the regular ideal octahedron. \end{lemma}